johnt84/5PMSomewhereApp/README.md

 ![image](https://github.com/user-attachments/assets/737ad359-a972-49e2-a695-83ed5b7aeac6)

-Web App is developed as Blazor application in .Net 8 / C#.
+Web App is developed as a Blazor application in .Net 8 / C#.

 * Uses MudBlazor for the UI components
 * Utilises the Rest Countries API to get a list of countries for the timezones